Ben Barnicoat

-Ben George Barnicoat (born 20 December 1996) is a British racing driver who competes in the IMSA SportsCar Championship for Vasser Sullivan and the FIA World Endurance Championship for Akkodis ASP; he serves as a factory driver for Lexus.
-In sportscar racing, Barnicoat won the 2023 IMSA SportsCar Championship in the GTD Pro class with Vasser Sullivan.
+Ben George Barnicoat (born 20 December 1996) is a British racing driver who competes in the IMSA SportsCar Championship for Vasser Sullivan and serves as a factory driver for Lexus.

-Born and raised in Chesterfield, Derbyshire, Barnicoat began competitive kart racing aged nine.
-After a successful karting career—culminating in his victory at the direct-drive Karting European Championship in 2012—Barnicoat graduated to junior formulae.
-A member of the Racing Steps Foundation, he won his first title at the 2013 British Formula Renault Autumn Cup with Fortec.
-He further won the Formula Renault NEC in 2014, and the BRDC Formula 4 Autumn Trophy in 2015.
-Barnicoat transitioned to sportscar racing in 2017, contesting the Blancpain GT Series with Strakka.
+Born and raised in Chesterfield, Barnicoat began competitive kart racing aged nine.
+After a successful karting career—in which he was crowned European champion in 2012—Barnicoat graduated to junior formulae.
+A member of the Racing Steps Foundation, he won titles at Formula Renault and Formula 4 level for Fortec, and reached the FIA Formula 3 European Championship with HitechGP in 2016.